ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

         $_."exists-action" -eq "delete"
     } )

-    if ($removeSubscriptionKeyPolicies.Count -gt 0) {
+    if ($removeSubscriptionKeyPolicies.Count -eq 0) {
-        $Assert.Pass()
+        $Assert.Fail("Unable to find a set-header policy that removes the Ocp-Apim-Subscription-Key header as a direct child of the inbound section.")
     } else {
-        $Assert.Fail("Unable to find a set-header policy that removes the Ocp-Apim-Subscription-Key header as a direct child of the inbound section.")
+        $Assert.Pass()
     }
 }
 ```

 The rule is executed on every object of type `APIM.Policy` where the scope is `Global`.
-It checks if there's a `set-header` policy for the `Ocp-Apim-Subscription-Key` header with the `delete` action in the inbound section.
-If the policy is found, the rule passes.
-Otherwise, it fails.
+It checks for a `set-header` policy for the `Ocp-Apim-Subscription-Key` header and the `delete` action in the inbound section.
+If this policy is present, the rule passes; otherwise, it fails.

-When you execute PSRule again, you should see that the `APIM.Policy.RemoveSubscriptionKeyHeader` rule is executed for the `global.cshtml` files.
-The output should show that the rule passes for the `./src/good/global.cshtml` file and fails for the `./src/bad/global.cshtml` file.
+When you run PSRule again, you should see that the `APIM.Policy.RemoveSubscriptionKeyHeader` rule is applied to the `global.cshtml` files.
+The output should indicate that the rule passes for the `./src/good/global.cshtml` file and fails for the `./src/bad/global.cshtml` file.

 #### Check that a backend entity is used